microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicyconfigurationpartner.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The partner specific configuration for B2B collaboration and B2B direct connect inbound and outbound settings.
+The partner-specific configuration that is defined for inbound and outbound settings of Azure AD B2B and B2B Direct Connect collaboration.

 Inherits from [crossTenantAccessPolicyConfigurationBase](../resources/crosstenantaccesspolicyconfigurationbase.md).